Samsung/tizen-docs/docs/application/native/guides/applications/component-based-app.md

     }
     ```

-3. Send an action event to another application:
+3. Send an action event to other applications.

     Actions are declared in the manifest files.
 To send a proper action, you must set `app-control` values according to the manifest file `app-control` specification.
 In this example, the `app-control` will be set for the **dial-for-excel** action:
     ```